gettek/terraform-azurerm-policy-as-code/README.md

   - Should be Defined as **high up** in the hierarchy as possible.
   - Should be Assigned as **low down** in the hierarchy as possible.
-  - Multiple scopes can be exempt from policy inheritance by specifying `assignment_not_scopes`.
+  - Multiple scopes can be exempt from policy inheritance by specifying `assignment_not_scopes` or using the [exemption module](modules/exemption).
   - Policy **overrides RBAC** so even resource owners and contributors fall under compliance enforcements assigned at a higher scope (unless the policy is assigned at the ownership scope).

 ![Policy Definition and Assignment Scopes](img/scopes.svg)